Overview

 and80

-as the Elevator and Goto Any Exit distribution percentages. - Repeat steps 5 - 8 for the Floor 6 and Rooftop occupant groups.
+as the Elevator and Goto Any Exit distribution percentages. - Repeat the previous steps for the Floor 6 and Rooftop occupant groups.

 Use